machine mastery

 Step 1: Diagnose the Problem

-2. Record video of each extraction
+2. Record video of each extraction (super helpful for analysis)

 4. Examine pucks after each shot